DerTimonius/til-blog/src/content/blogs/til-26.md

 Once you've got your Neovim setup just right - with the perfect blend of language servers, fuzzy finders, and syntax highlighters - you'll be unstoppable.
 Or, at the very least, you'll look like a real software engineer, sipping coffee and staring intently at your terminal while everyone else is content with their boring old IDEs.

-Now that you've finally embraced the ways of Vim, the only thing missing is a beautifully groomed mustache to be a complete (male) software engineer.
+Now that you've finally embraced the ways of Vim, the only thing missing is a beautifully groomed mustache to be a complete software engineer.
 After all, what's a true Vim master without a finely curated facial hair statement?